Logo

 In September 2013, Christine Sinclair was inducted into Canada's Walk of Fame and in June 2017, she was appointed an Officer of the Order of Canada by Governor General David Johnston.

-In January 2022, Christine Sinclair was awarded with the Best FIFA Special Award, as the world's all-time leading scorer.
+Christine Sinclair received the Best FIFA Special Award in recognition of her status as the world's all-time leading scorer in 2022.

 Christine Sinclair was selected to British Columbia's under-14 girls all-star soccer team at age 11 and led club team Burnaby Girls Soccer Club to six league titles, five provincial titles, and two top-five national finishes.